 The first step in preparing this dish is to bake the squash.
 Cut squash in half lengthwise and brush a little olive oil or olive oil spray on the inside.
 Place squash inside portion down and bake at 350 degrees for 35-45 minutes.

 While squash is baking, make the meatballs and refrigerate until the squash is done.
 When squash comes out of the oven, raise heat to 375 degrees F.

 Scoop out and discard the seeds after baking, then shred the squash with a fork.

-Next, brown the meatballs in a little olive oil in a skillet and transfer them to a baking sheet to cook for 20 minutes.
+Next, brown the meatballs in a little olive oil in a skillet and transfer them to a baking sheet and cook for 20 minutes.
 While meatballs are cooking, add a little more olive oil to the pan and cook the onion and garlic until onion is soft.
-Add in shredded squash, cheese and seasonings.
+Add in shredded squash, cheese, and seasonings.